christian-reschke/QC_Trading_Framework_DEV/PROJECT_GUIDE.md

 ```

 ---
-**Next Steps:** See masterplan.md for future architecture planning and framework transformation roadmap.
+**Current Status:** Successfully renamed to QC Trading Framework and deployed to QuantConnect
+**Next Steps:** Begin Step 1 - Module Extraction as outlined in masterplan.md
+**Reference:** See CHAT_HISTORY.md for complete strategic planning session record